Veronika Trnková

 Veronika Trnková (born 13 October 1995) is a Czech volleyball player, playing as a middle-blocker.
-She is part of the Czech Republic women's national volleyball team.
+She plays for Czech club VK Prostějov and the Czech Republic women's national volleyball team.

 She competed at the 2015 FIVB Volleyball World Grand Prix, 2015 Women's European Volleyball Championship. and 2019 Women's European Volleyball League, winning a gold medal.

 On club level she plays for VfB 91 Suhl e.V.